 From the confluence of the Slocan River with the Kootenay, you follow the latter east through tiny riverfront villages held tightly between the water and the peaks above.
 As the river broadens into Kootenay Lake, you spot Nelson, named North America’s top “small arts town”.

-On the other end of the coffee-serving spectrum is Oso Negro Coffee, a roaster with a cafe just one block up from the main thoroughfare of town.
+Oso Negro Coffee, a roaster with a cafe is just one block up from the main thoroughfare of town.
 Like Invermere, Oso Negro is Nelson’s own fair-trade, organic, double-decade staple of Kootenay coffee.
 Focused on retaining the warmth of the community, the roaster and its accompanying cafe reflect the vibe of Nelson, which is one of the primary reasons people visit this West Kootenay town.
 By keeping an eye single to the town’s authenticity, the roasting company’s fame has stretched beyond Kootenay Lake, with cafes across the BC province serving their beans.
 But as a local community hub, it is the place to experience Nelson’s local demographic — in the time it takes to enjoy a cup.

 Seven Summits Coffee Company is a specialty coffee roaster with a public coffee bar with local baked goods.
 They are dedicated to quality and focuses on a contemporary coffee experience.